irods/irods_training/advanced/storage_tiering/README.md

 # **Storage Tiering**

- The storage tiering rule base provides iRODS the capability of automatically moving data between identified tiers of storage.
-Each storage resource is tagged as part of a group with an indicator as to where in the group the resource resides.
-Each resource is also tagged with a value which describes the maximum time a data object may reside on that resource.
-Should a data object's last time of access exceed this given value it will be migrated to the next resource in the tier.
-This package also includes a rule base feature which tags objects with their last time of access for this computation.
+The storage tiering framework provides iRODS the capability of automatically moving data between identified tiers of storage.

+To define a tier_group, target storage resources are labeled with metadata which define their place in the group and how long data should reside in that tier before being migrated to the next tier.

 # **Rulebase Configuration**